michelle-miller/assistant-icp/dialog-methods.md

 {: codeblock}

 ## Date and Time
-{: #date-time}
+{: #dialog-methods-date-time}

 Several methods are available to work with date and time.

-For information about how to recognize and extract date and time information from user input, see [@sys-date and @sys-time entities](/docs/services/assistant-icp/system-entities.html#sys-datetime).
+For information about how to recognize and extract date and time information from user input, see [@sys-date and @sys-time entities](system-entities.html#sys-datetime).

 ### .after(String date or time)